liek51/civet/docs/civet_XML.md

 which this file will be referenced in the foreach block.
 The `input` attribute's value shall be either True or False.
-Related files that are specified as input files will have a default directory of the foreach directory, but this may be overridden by specifying the `indir` attribute of the `<related>` file.
-Output related files will default to the pipeline output directory unless overridden with the `indir` attribute.
+Related files that are specified as input files will have a default directory of the foreach directory, but this may be overridden by specifying the `in__dir` attribute of the `<related>` file.
+Output related files will default to the pipeline output directory unless overridden with the `in__dir` attribute.
 The `pattern` and `replace` attributes specify Python regex patterns which are used to modify the controlling filename into the desired filename as if by Python's `re.sub()` function.